 However, as most parents feel ready to move on from a stretchy wrap around 4 months anyway, I wouldn’t really consider this a huge disadvantage.
 Yes, it didn’t work well for Rachel at 15 months but I wouldn’t usually carry her in a stretchy wrap at this age anyway.
 This wrap is absolutely perfect for the newborn to 4-6 month period.
 But if I was expecting a high birth weight baby or was wanting to continue using a stretchy wrap for longer, then I’d choose something with a little less stretch that would be more supportive of an older baby.
 More about how this wrap compares to others can be seen in our comparison article.

 All in all, the Boba Bamboo wrap is perfect for anyone looking for a supersoft, easy to use newborn suitable wrap that will work year round.
-They are now called the Boba Serenity wrap and cost £42-48 and are available from Slumber Roo.
+They retail for around £42-48 and usually the best prices can be found on Amazon.